Robotics & Artificial Intelligence BSc (Hons)

 During our robotics and artificial intelligence course, we’ll teach you how to unleash the potential of robotics, AI, automation and more.
 Could you make a difference to the way virtual reality is used in medicine?
 Do you want to test the boundaries between human intelligence and machine intelligence?

-On our robotics and AI degree you’ll develop specialist expertise in the fundamentals of intelligent systems.
+On our robotics and AI and robotics degree, you’ll develop specialist expertise in the fundamentals of intelligent systems.
 Programming, network architecture and software design will all become second nature to you.

-After graduation, you’ll be prepared for a career working with intelligent systems ranging from domestic appliances and search engines to robots exploring Mars.
+After graduation with your BSc (Hons) degree, you’ll be prepared for a career working with intelligent systems ranging from domestic appliances and search engines to robots exploring Mars.